-- a) Differentiate between situation where management and shareholders objectives for executive plans coincide and where they differ. - b) Given a context, recommend a plan to meet the sponsor's objectives and defend the recommendation. - c) Given a context, assess the plan from an executive's perspective. - d) Analyze the options for securing the benefit promise. - e) Assess the taxation issues. - f) Identify and assess the impact of regulatory constraints. - g) Describe accounting and the financial reporting for these plans and the options available.
+- a) Differentiate between situation where management and shareholders objectives for executive plans coincide and where they differ. - b) Given a context, recommend a plan to meet the sponsor's objectives and defend the recommendation. - c) Given a context, assess the plan from an executive's perspective. - d) Analyze the options for securing the benefit promise. - e) Assess the taxation issues. - f) Identify and assess the impact of regulatory constraints. - g) Describe accounting for these plans and the options available.

-- Morneau Sobeco, Handbook of Canadian Pension and Benefit Plans, Fourteenth Edition, 2008 Chapter 11 - Employee Future Benefits Additional disclosures, Background information and Basis for Conclusion, Appendix B only CICA 3461 Standard - R-C602-07: Funding Supplementary Pension Plans - R-C603-07: RCA: Curmudgeonly Excursion - R-C604-07: Creative Compensation Arrangements for Corporations
+Morneau Sobeco, Handbook of Canadian Pension and Benefit Plans, Fourteenth Edition, 2008, Ch.
+11

+R-C602-07: "Funding Supplementary Pension Plans" by Theroux

+R-C603-07: RCA: Curmudgeonly Excursion" by Theroux

+R-C604-07: Canadian Tax Foundation article "Creative Compensation Arrangements for Corporations

+R-C618-12: CICA 3461

-6. The candidate will be able to understand the general applicability and design of long-term incentive plans
+11. The candidate will be able to understand the general applicability and design of long-term incentive plans